Foxy/foxy-node-netlify-functions/src/functions/datastore-integrations/webflow/README.md

 - you have a `sku` field in your Webflow collection that you want to use as `code` for FoxyCart.

-In this scenario you need to create an environment variable in Netlify with the key `FX_FIELD_CODE` and value `sku`
+In this scenario you need to create an environment variable in Netlify with the key `FOXY_FIELD_CODE` and value `sku`

 Here is how that is done: